 How much are taxes and fees increasing my phone bill every year?

-Most years, average cell phone taxes and fees rise at least a little, as you can see in the chart below:
+In most years, average cell phone taxes and fees rise at least a little, as you can see in the chart below:

 Understanding the fees on your cell phone bill